Last Updated: 24 March 2026

 Flea eggs are small and off-white, not unlike a grain of salt or sand, making them hard to see with the naked eye.
 If you find them in your pet's bed, you might even dismiss flea eggs as something else, like dry skin.

-Once a female flea finds a suitable host, it can lay 20-50 eggs daily.
-Fleas usually lay eggs on the host animal.
-They then drop off into the environment, place such as your pet’s bed, carpets, furniture, or wherever your pet has visited.
+Once a female flea finds a suitable host, she can lay 20-50 eggs daily.
+Fleas usually lay eggs on the host animal, which then drop off into the environment, such as your pet’s bed, carpets, furniture, or wherever your pet has visited.
 Flea eggs take 2-12 days to hatch into the next life stage.

-- Washing your pet's bedding on a hot wash (60°C or higher)
+- Wash your pet's bedding on a hot wash (60°C or higher)

 - Wash any fabrics your pet has slept on (such as sofa cushions, rugs, or your bedding) in a hot wash.

-- Vacuum frequently anywhere your pet has visited, including furniture, carpets and your car, if your pet regularly goes in it.
+- Vacuum frequently wherever your pet has been, including furniture, carpets, and your car if your pet regularly goes in it.

 Stage Two: Flea Larvae